ansonl/ansonl.github.io/_posts/2017-09-17-ford-acp-cd-changer-emulator-aux-audio.md

 ### Source and Reference Materials

 You can get the materials for this project at {% include icon-github.html username="ansonl" %}/[FordACP-AUX](https://github.com/ansonl/FordACP-AUX).
+Project includes:
-- Arduino source code
+- Source code
 - EAGLE schematic and board files
-  - EAGLE files should be explanatory for parts needed to build the project.
-I have created a Bill of Materials (BOM) in the repository, also accessible [here](https://docs.google.com/spreadsheets/d/1_OhOUx1-6nDyxZcexFdxv_ioSifVK5XGcY0s4NO1DsY/edit?usp=sharing).
-Cost for parts comes out to ~$30 depending on if you intend to hand wire or use a printed board.
+  - I recommend printing the PCB with names and values.
+I have included a Bill of Materials (BOM) in the repository – also accessible [online](https://docs.google.com/spreadsheets/d/1_OhOUx1-6nDyxZcexFdxv_ioSifVK5XGcY0s4NO1DsY/edit?usp=sharing).
+Cost for parts comes out ~$30 depending on if you intend to hand wire or use a printed board.
-- Past contributors' works
+- Past contributors' works in *Resources* folder.
-  - *I have made an effort to include as many surviving reference materials as I could find in the repository.*
+  - *I have made an effort to include as many surviving reference materials as I could find.*

 ### Credits